MUN-COMP3100/project-tolbasolaireteam/brainstorm.md

 - Photography
 - eCommerce
 - Youtube clone
 - A website that hosts ten's of thousands of recipes (I may have found a usable data set already) that allows you to randomly generate a weekly meal plan on user provided specifics, ie # of beef dishes, # of chicken dishes, etc in a week.
 Site will also provide a grocery list of items from the recipes.
-Maybe also genereate list of recipes with ingredients already on-hand.
+Maybe also generate list of recipes with ingredients already on-hand.
 Will also provided printable recipes.
 If you can't tell, I really dislike doing meal plans because I am old and would love to be able to automate this task.